 Telecoms giant Huawei will transform the city with new state-of-the-art ICT infrastructure.
 The project will deploy the NavVis M6 Indoor Mobile Mapping System to quickly scan large existing buildings and digitize indoor environments for various smart city use cases such as eGovernment, tourism, facility management, retail and more.

-NavVis’ browser-based software IndoorViewer will enables users to explore the buildings in a fully immersive 3D walkthrough.
-Some of the practical applications, including a virtual tour of Duisburg’s historic waterworks, a digital guided tour through the Stadthistorisches Museum, and a centimeter-accurate map of various office buildings were showcased at the CEBIT conference in June.
+NavVis’ browser-based software IndoorViewer will enable users to explore the buildings in a fully immersive 3D walkthrough.
+Some of the practical applications include a virtual tour of Duisburg’s historic waterworks, a digital guided tour through the Stadthistorisches Museum, and a centimeter-accurate customized map of various office buildings.

-As the smart city thinking evolves, it is not unrealistic to predict that one day many city functions will be managed via a highly detailed 3D model filled with live data from sensors installed in buildings and infrastructure to give an accurate real-time picture of the city.
+As the smart city thinking evolves, it is not unrealistic to predict that one day many city functions will be managed via highly detailed 3D models filled with GIS data as well as live data from sensors installed in buildings and infrastructure to give an accurate real-time picture of the city.